Sethuramalingam-art/ReactApp-CICDPipeline/README.md

 https://circleci.com/blog/docker-image-vs-container/#:~:text=A%20Docker%20image%20executes%20code,own%20unique%20data%20and%20state.

+Docker file is build a docker images
+Docker compose file is run a docker images

 No, a Docker container cannot have multiple images.
 A Docker container is an instance of a single Docker image.
 An image serves as a blueprint or template that defines the file system and runtime configurations for a container.
 When you run a Docker image, it creates a container that represents a single running instance of that image.